The U.S. Legislative Process

 Similar to a subcommittee, when a bill is in committee, the members of the committee may hold hearings to gather the testimony of experts, supporters, and opponents of the bill.
 Amendments, or changes to the bill proposed by members of Congress, are debated and voted on for acceptance or rejection during a mark up session.
 If there are substantial amendments to the bill, the committee may introduce a clean version with a new bill number.
 Following mark up, the committee votes on whether to report the bill and its amendments out of committee and send it to the House or Senate floor.
 Like a subcommittee, a full committee may table a bill if it decides to stop action on it.

 After passing out of full committee, the bill is placed on the calendar for House or Senate “floor action.”
 In the House, the Rules Committee will determine the rules that govern floor action, such as the length of debate or whether amendments can be offered.
 During floor action, members debate the bill and offer amendments (if allowed).
 In the House, amendments must be germane to the subject of the bill, but not in the Senate.
 As such, senators may introduce riders, or irrelevant amendments.
 And while the length of debate is usually limited by the Rules Committee in the House, there is no limit in the Senate, thus enabling senators to filibuster, or delay/prevent a vote with extended debate.
-Two-fifths of the senate or 60 votes are needed to invoke cloture, or end debate.
+Three-fifths of the senate or 60 votes are needed to invoke cloture, or end debate.
 Since filibusters are common for any controversial bill in the Senate, such bills generally require 60 votes to end debate and allow an up or down vote.
 When a bill is put to an up or down vote in either chamber, a quorum of members must be in attendance on the floor and a majority (218 votes in the House and 51 votes in the Senate) of “aye” votes are needed for passage.
 The bill is considered engrossed when it has been passed out of the chamber and certified by the Clerk.
 It is then referred to the other chamber unless a similar bill is already undergoing the legislative process in that chamber.
 Legislation must pass out of both chambers in order to continue toward becoming law.

 Especially with major legislation, there are likely to be differences between the two bills passed out of the House and Senate.
 Conferees are designated from both chambers to negotiate and find consensus on conflicting provisions and the final conference report is sent back to the House and Senate for approval.
 Once the bill has been approved by both chambers, it is sent to the president, where the bill is considered enrolled.